 The M10 can be obtained in two different colors (black, silver), while the LX100 II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 II is considerably smaller (32 percent) than the Leica M10.
-In this context, it is worth noting that neither the M10 nor the LX100 II are weather-sealed.
+It is worth mentioning in this context that the M10 is splash and dust resistant, while the LX100 II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX100 II has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M10 and their specifications in the Leica M Lens Catalog.

 The power pack in the LX100 II can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Leica M10»||5.5 in||3.1 in||1.5 in||23.3 oz||210||Y||Jan 2017||6,595||Leica M10|

 |Panasonic LX100 II«||4.5 in||2.6 in||2.6 in||13.8 oz||300||n||Aug 2018||999||Panasonic LX100 II|